nclsbayona/Proyecto-POO/README.md

 That is a Maven Project
 1. Clone and open with Eclipse IDE or Intellij IDE.
 2. Configure the project structure to compile on java 11.
-3. Go to src/main/java/poo/project/Control/main.java
+3. Go to src/main/java/view/PantallaGaleria and run
 4. Run.
-5. You can also execute the whole project at the same time, in order to do this, you will need to run the command **"mvn exec:java -Dexec.mainClass="View.PantallaGaleria"** inside the [Project](https://github.com/bayona-n/Proyecto-POO/tree/master/Project) package. **Note that you'll need to have Maven installed to be able to perform this**.
+5. You can also execute the whole project at the same time, in order to do this, you will need to run the command **"mvn exec:java -Dexec.mainClass="view.PantallaGaleria"** inside the [Project](https://github.com/bayona-n/Proyecto-POO/tree/master/Project) package. **Note that you'll need to have Maven installed to be able to perform this**.

 # Main Contributors
 **Alejandro Sacristan** &  **Nicolás Bayona**  & **Juan S. Herrera** &  **Andrés R. Porras.**